hhsieh/ulnet/README.md

 [![DOI](https://zenodo.org/badge/50800648.svg)](https://zenodo.org/badge/latestdoi/50800648)

 # ulnet
-Generate an unlimited number of networks based on threshold distance.
+Generate an unlimited number of networks based on the application of the fundamental matrix of Markov Chain.

 ### Features of the product
 1. The application of the fundamental matrix of Markov Chain to generate as many networks as a user wishes based on user-defined threshold distance.